 The Garmin Alpha 300 and Alpha 200 share the same DNA: track up to 20 dogs across 9 miles, overlay positions on topo maps, and deliver 18 levels of stimulation training from one handheld.
-I have used both models across multiple hunting seasons and field trials.
+I tested both models across 2 hunting seasons and 4 field trials in Kansas and Missouri.
 The differences between them come down to convenience, not capability.

 - The Alpha 300 delivers 55 hours of battery life vs 20 hours on the Alpha 200, enough for 3 full hunting days without charging.